Waitaki Valley project provides biodiversity and cultural opportunities

 Building connection and sense of belonging

-Lower Waitaki zone committee chair Michael McMillian said the project presents an important opportunity for students to reconnect with the land and to learn the whakapapa.
+Lower Waitaki Water Zone Committee chair Michael McMillian said the project presents an important opportunity for students to reconnect with the land and to learn the whakapapa.

 This will help the younger generation to understand where they fit within the natural environment and to develop a sense of kaitiakitanga while learning more about the processes and practices of caring for their backyard.